ZhouKanglei/Multi-STGAE/README.md

 ## Datasets

 Download the dataset from [BUAA cloud disk](https://bhpan.buaa.edu.cn/link/AA99F3E5F12EC34D13AC69BB1565C44630) and save it in the `data/dataset name` directory.
+Should you encounter any issues accessing the link or require further details, please do not hesitate to contact us directly.

 ## Installation